white87332/react-redux-sample/README.md

-# prototype
+# react-redux-immutable

-This is a prototype, use react, redux, react-router, webpack, babel6, immutable.js
+This is a react-redux-immutable prototype, use react, redux, react-router, webpack, babel6, immutable.js

 ## Installation